 My first visit to Zakynthos opened up a world of possibilities.
 It’s a wonderful island with so much to see and do.
 A place where everyone’s welcome.
-Where tourists return year after; to somewhere they think of as their second home.
+Where tourists return year after year; to somewhere they think of as their second home.

 As well as the more famous sights of Navagio (Shipwreck) Beach, the Blue Caves and Cameo Island, there’s a wealth of things to see and do, and the island is easy to navigate and explore.